 For information on food production, packaging, labelling and sales information pertaining to particular food types.
 Refer to Checklist for Fit-Out Form:

 Additional information is available in regard to fitting out of premises as a food business including preparation areas, food storage, presentation and sales.

 This is a requirement of the South Australian Food Act and Regulations.

 If a food business is transferred to another person or there is a change in the name or address of a food business the proprietor must give written notice to Council within 14 days of the transfer or change.

 Temporary food premises are those that are set up for a specific, occasional event including fetes, fairs, field days, markets, cake stalls, festivals and sausage sizzles.
 These food stalls must also meet the requirements as set out in the Food Act 2001.

 All events in the Naracoorte Lucindale Council area that have temporary food premises must notify Council prior to the event taking place on the Temporary Notification Form available at the following link:

 Events with temporary food premises can be inspected by an Environmental Health Officer without notice to ensure that food safety standards are being met.
 If you would like further information about requirements of food businesses contact Council's Environmental Health Officer.

 The Food Act 2001 requires food businesses to comply with the Australia New Zealand Food Standards Code.
-One of Council’s key responsibilities in relation to the Food Act is to monitor compliance with Chapter 3 (Food Safety Standards) of the Food Standards Code.
-Chapter 3 contains the following standards:

 There are a number of ways that food business proprietors and food handlers can ensure their skills and knowledge meet the requirements of the Food Safety Standards.
 Options can include: